Death Grips - Government Plates - LP Vinyl

 Description

-2016 unofficial reissue - Death Grips thrive on impulsiveness, but it so often seems like outright chaos that it can be hard to tell what they’re really after.
+unofficial import on colored vinyl - Death Grips thrive on impulsiveness, but it so often seems like outright chaos that it can be hard to tell what they’re really after.
 What we do know is that they really don’t seem to enjoy being told what to do.
 All things being equal, autonomy seems to be their priority; they speak and act when they feel like it, and they do so without a filter.
 Their personalities are matched by the confrontational nature of their music, as well as the speed with which they produce it.
 Only four months after forming in the winter of 2010, rapper/yeller Stefan ‘MC Ride’ Burnett, percussionist Zach Hill and programmer Andy ‘Flatlander’ Morin released Exmilitary, a mixtape of aggressively hybridized hip-hop.
 Despite being rigorously anti-corporate, Exmilitary led to a deal with Epic Records in February of 2012.
 Six weeks later, the Sacramentans released their gleefully demented debut album, The Money Store.

 It wasn’t meant to last though.
 After announcing a tour to promote the album, Death Grips promptly cancelled all thirty shows in order to prepare another LP for 2012.
 Epic was irked, but not as irked as they would be when their signatories not so subtly attempted to sever ties by releasing their second LP for free last October.
 Everything about No Love Deep Web screamed “F*ck off,” from the manner in which it was released, to the commercially regressive songs, to that infamous album art.
 After a very public dispute, Epic granted Death Grips’ wish and ended their eight-month partnership shortly thereafter.